-This list of the best resorts in Oahu for families contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This list of the best resorts in Oahu for families was written by Marcie Cheung (a Hawaii travel expert) and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 With its spectacular beaches, bustling nightlife, delicious cuisine, affordable accommodations, and exotic luaus, it’s no surprise that Oahu is Hawaii’s most famous island.

 Make your visit a relaxing trip, an adventurous venture, or a mix of both.
 Home to some of the best resorts in Oahu for families, it’s considered the top choice for those with kids; in short, a tropical paradise.

 There’s something for everyone in Oahu from budget-friendly rooms and luxurious villas at full-fledged resorts close to all the action at Waikiki Beach, to accommodations away from the crowds.

 But what are the absolute best places to stay in Oahu for families?

 I’ve put together this list of the best hotels in Oahu for families to answer all your questions.
 No more wasting time scouring the internet, just keep reading!